Fun Valentine’s Day Things for Couples to Do at Home

 So, pull out a few post-its and write something specific that you appreciate about your partner.
 The gesture won’t go unnoticed.

-Then, go to this link: A Fun list of creative little love gifts!
+Then, go to this link: A Fun list of creative little love gifts for more ideas!

 20. Hold Hands